-Why you should set spiritual goals
+Why should you set spiritual goals?

 I set spiritual goals to challenge myself to grow in my faith.
 I don’t do it out of a sense of guilt or shame or “I have to do this” or “I should do this”, but rather as an “I get to do this” and out of a sense of joy and love!

 If your spiritual goal setting is coming from a place of legalism or religious duty, just stop and back away slowly.
 I’ve definitely had seasons where I struggled more with a legalistic perspective and needed to have NO spiritual goals and also had seasons where my lack of spiritual discipline was causing me to coast in my faith.

 Take some time to pray and ask God to search your heart and motivations for goal setting.

 - Is it out of guilt or legalism or desire to win God’s favor?

 - Is it from a sense of people-pleasing or because “everyone is doing it”?

 - Is it from a sense of pride?

 Any of the above is a good reason to put a halt to setting faith goals and simply rest in the love and relationship of your Father.

 Knowing your why behind setting a spiritual goal is incredibly important so don’t skip this step!